When everything on your list is priority one

 Understanding the must have should have could have distinctions at this level of specificity is what separates a useful MoSCoW sort from a cosmetic relabeling exercise.

-The difference between a prioritized list and a wish list is whether anyone was willing to say “not this time.”
+The difference between a MoSCoW-sorted list and a wish list is whether anyone was willing to put something in Won’t Have this time.

 How do you run a MoSCoW session?

 Here is exactly how to use the MoSCoW method to run a session your team will actually follow.
-You’ll find certain filters repeated throughout the MoSCoW literature, but rarely assembled into a single exercise.
-Three conditions, checked in sequence, for every item on your list.
-None are new – but checking them together works better than any single categorization question we’ve tested.
-We call this the Honest Sort Protocol.
+You will find certain filters repeated throughout the MoSCoW literature, but rarely assembled into a single exercise.
+A short sequence of checks, applied to every item on your list.
+None are new, but running them together works better than any single categorization question we have tested.
+This is the Honest Sort Protocol, a facilitation sequence we developed at Goals and Progress to keep a MoSCoW sort honest under group pressure.

-The Honest Sort Protocol is a six-step facilitation method that prevents MoSCoW category inflation by requiring individual silent sorting before group discussion, followed by a 60% capacity ceiling validation on Must Have items.
+The Honest Sort Protocol is our own six-step facilitation method, developed at Goals and Progress, that prevents MoSCoW category inflation by requiring individual silent sorting before group discussion, followed by a 60% capacity ceiling validation on Must Have items.

 The protocol works by isolating individual judgment before group influence takes hold.
-Research on group deliberation suggests that when members publicly commit to a position early in discussion, the group’s final consensus tends to shift toward that initial position [3].
-So by having each participant sort independently first, you capture honest assessments before the loudest voice in the room shifts everyone’s categories upward.
+The mechanism it counters is anchoring: in their foundational work on judgment under uncertainty, Tversky and Kahneman showed that an initial reference point disproportionately pulls subsequent judgments toward it [7].
+In a MoSCoW session, the first category voiced aloud becomes that anchor.
+By having each participant sort independently first, you capture honest assessments before the loudest voice in the room shifts everyone’s categories upward.

 Step 1: gather everything into a single list

 Collect every requirement, feature, task, or goal into one backlog.
-Don’t filter at this stage – you can’t honestly sort what you haven’t surfaced.
-If you’re working solo, write every item on a separate sticky note or spreadsheet row.
+Do not filter at this stage, because you cannot honestly sort what you have not surfaced.
+If you are working solo, write every item on a separate sticky note or spreadsheet row.
 For teams, use a shared board.

 Step 2: define your fixed constraint